medialab/xan/docs/cmd/join.md

                     always indexes the left file, while the right file is streamed.
 Prefer placing the smaller file on the left.
+    - `fuzzy join`: the command always indexes patterns of the right file and streams the file on the left.

 Usage:
     xan join [options] <columns1> <input1> <columns2> <input2>